getbowtied/Hook-Me-Up/README.txt

 Hook Me Up helps online store owners customize WooCommerce templates without any coding knowledge.
 Insert custom content in key areas of your store via **Appearance** > **Customize**.

-The plugin was built to answer common questions such as: How to add a banner above the shop page?
+The plugin was built to answer common questions such as:
+How to add a banner above the shop page?

 [youtube https://www.youtube.com/watch?v=rdPGHUEW8zA]

-List of WooCommerce Hooks that can be customized using Hook Me Up:
+Hook Me Up will help you add additional content in the following WooCommerce templates:

+- Shop & Categories (Archives)
+- Single Product
+- Cart
+- Checkout
+- My Account / Login

+[Read more](https://wordpress.org/plugins/hookmeup/#What WooCommerce Hooks are included%3F) about the exact hooks/locations available for your custom content.

+== Installation ==

+The easiest way:
+In your WordPress admin dashboard navigate to the **Plugins** > **Add New**.
+Search for “Hook Me Up – Additional Content for WooCommerce” Click the “Install” button.

+== Frequently Asked Questions ==

+= Will WooCommerce work with my theme? =
+Yes; Hook Me Up should work with any WooCommerce compatible theme.
+Please not that themes may alter the original location of various WooCommerce hooks.
+If you run into any theme related issues you should reach out to theme author / theme support.

+= Where can I report bugs or contribute to the project? = Use the [Hook Me Up GitHub Repository](https://github.com/getbowtied/Hook-Me-Up) to report issues or contribute to the plugin's development.

-= Archive Page =
+= What WooCommerce Hooks are included? =

+Hook Me Up doesn't include the full list of [WooCommerce Hooks](https://docs.woocommerce.com/wc-apidocs/hook-docs.html) available, but the ones that make sense for common customizations.

+**Archive Page**

 - Before Main Content `woocommerce_before_main_content`
 - Before Shop Loop `woocommerce_before_shop_loop`